Home Weather Stations – What They Are And Why You Would Need One

 What Is A Home Weather Station?

-A home weather station is a compact meteorological device designed to measure atmospheric conditions at a specific location to determine current and feature weather conditions.
-It is intended for domestic or personal use without requiring any meteorological expertise for setup or observations.
+A home weather station is a compact meteorological instrument designed to measure atmospheric conditions at a specific location to monitor current and determine feature weather conditions.
+It is intended for personal use without requiring any meteorological expertise for setup or observations.

 It uses at least one or more sensors to measure and display atmospheric conditions (temperature, air pressure, humidity, wind speed, etc.) in their immediate vicinity.
 Based on build-in algorithms and calculations, most of these devices are also able to make short-term localized weather forecasts.